 All development in the Downtown Design Review Overlay District shall be designed to attract people to Bristol's village and, as such, shall meet the following design standards.
-These design standards shall be administered by the Design Review Committee ("DRC") See Section 333 describing the DRC.
-The DRC shall review a project to determine if the proposed development substantially conforms to the following standards and then make recommendations to the Zoning Administrator for projects involving permitted uses or to the appropriate municipal panel for approval as part of a project requiring Site Plan, Conditional Use Review or other reviews.
-See Section 395 governing the process by which the DRC performs its reviews.
+These design standards shall be administered by the Design Review Committee ("DDRC") See Section 333 describing the DDRC.
+The DDRC shall review a project to determine if the proposed development substantially conforms to the following standards and then make recommendations to the Zoning Administrator for projects involving permitted uses or to the Development Review Board for approval as part of a project requiring Site Plan, Conditional Use Review or other reviews.
+See Section 395 governing the process by which the DDRC performs its reviews.